gshipley/enterprise_training/AdminTraining.md

 ##**Test the new cartridge**

-Given the steps in lab 16 during part 1 of this training, you should be able to access the web console from a web browser on your local machine.
+Given the steps in Lab 16 during Part 1 of this training, you should be able to access the web console from a web browser on your local machine.
 Open up your preferred browser and enter the following URL:

 	http://broker.example.com